 Nicholas Flores is a professor of economics at CU Boulder and has been department chair since 2006.
 He grew up in San Antonio, TX then moved to Melbourne Beach, FL after graduating from high school.
 Before going to college and while living in Florida he worked for the Martin Boat Company in Golden Meadow, LA as a merchant seaman, for Rockwell International on the space shuttle program as a supply clerk, and for Pan American airlines also as a supply clerk.
 In the late 1980s, he moved to the Austin, TX where he earned an economics degree from the University of Texas and then went to UC San Diego where he earned an MS in mathematical statistics and a PhD in economics.
 After earning his PhD, he joined the CU Boulder economics department.
 Nicholas served on the Bixby School Board while his two daughters attended school there and is active in fundraising for CU Economics.

-Ken is currently Director of North American Project Management for Dassault Systemes.
+Ken is currently Senior Director of Services for Skyland Analytics.
 Hailing from California, Ken, his wife Sharon and their two children fell for the allure of the Colorado mountains and relocated to Boulder County in 1998.
 With a BS in Computer Science from Cal Poly San Luis Obispo and an MBA from CU, Ken has held operations management positions in software and life sciences companies for 30 years.
 When not at work, Ken can be found chasing after his two adopted greyhounds or wandering around with a camera in his hands.
 Ken loves all things animal, and enjoys helping Greenwood as both a volunteer photographer and board member.